What is the Cost of Pre-Tax Benefits? Pricing & Fees

 For example, when your employees contribute pre-tax money to an FSA, HSA, or Section 125 Premium Only Plan, you won’t have to pay your share of payroll tax on those amounts.
 That means for each $200 an employee sets aside, you save about $15 – or 7.65% for your share of payroll taxes.
 And with an HRA, your reimbursements to the employees are tax-free, which means you won’t need to pay FICA taxes on those contributions either.

 So there you have it.
 While you’ll likely have to pay some fees if you outsource the administration of pre-tax accounts to a TPA, the costs are surprisingly reasonable.
 Just remember that the fees will vary by TPA.
 Complete Payroll Solutions offers affordable pricing for outsourced administration of the plans and can be a good fit for your company if you’re looking for a cost-effective way to enhance your benefits package.
-Visit our pricing page for more information.
+Visit our blog on the pre-tax benefits we offer for more information.
+If you’re still narrowing your options and looking for more information, review our blog on what to consider when selecting pre-tax benefits to learn more.